| | | | | | |

 Apples: While Pink Lady apples are my apples of choice you could also use Granny Smith Apples.
 You want an apple that will not break down in the soup while cooking and reheating leftovers.

-Cauliflower Rice: Cauliflower rice is used here to keep this recipe Paleo and Whole30 friendly but if you are not concerned about this, go ahead and use a rice of your choice!
+Cauliflower Rice: I use Cauliflower rice to keep this recipe Paleo and Whole30 friendly.
+But if you are not concerned about this, go ahead and use a rice of your choice!

 Storage Tips

 To store the Mulligatawny Soup, place it in an airtight container and refrigerate for up to 5 days.
-The soup can also be frozen for up to 6 months.
-Consider freezing in ice cube trays like these Souper Cubes, which will help freeze your Mulligatawny Soup in smaller portions making it easier and quicker to defrost.
+You can freeze this soup can for up to 6 months.
+Consider freezing in ice cube trays like these Souper Cubes.
+This will help freeze your Mulligatawny Soup in smaller portions making it easier and quicker to defrost.

 FAQs About Recipe Mulligatawny Soup